 As a first response, the state has reduced the annual quota and prohibited harvests around the full moons from late April through June.

 Data collected by the Wellfleet Bay Wildlife Sanctuary and other collaborators indicate that these closures are not working and the horseshoe crab population continues to dwindle.

 An analysis of Wellfleet Bay’s data indicates low and likely declining numbers of spawning crabs in Wellfleet Harbor.
 This report was presented to the Massachusetts Marine Fisheries Commission in support of a petition by Wellfleet’s shellfishing community to ban horseshoe crab harvest in Wellfleet.

 In collaboration with the University of Rhode Island, the National Park Service, the Massachusetts Division of Marine Fisheries, and others, Mass Audubon also surveys spawning horseshoe crabs on the Outer Cape.

 Throughout the Cape and Southeastern Massachusetts, scientists and volunteers count the number of adult spawning horseshoe crabs on and around the new and full moons at high tide.

 We need your help!
 Please volunteer today to help preserve these very special creatures.

-To sign up to volunteer for the surveys, please contact our volunteer coordinator or call 508-349-2615.
+- To sign up as a volunteer for the surveys, please contact our volunteer coordinator or call 508-349-2615.